avnet-iotconnect/iotc-python-greengrass-sdk/README.md

     os: linux
     runtime: '*'
   Artifacts:
-  - Uri: s3://root-1233456/123456789-2854-4a77-8f3b-ca1696401e08/gg-artifacts/basic-demo-0.1.0.zip
+  - Uri: s3://root-1233456/123456789-2854-4a77-8f3b-ca1696401e08/gg-artifacts/basic-demo-1.0.0.zip
     Unarchive: ZIP
   Lifecycle:
 ...
 ```

-- Upload the modified recipe and create the Component by clicking tge *Save* button.
+- Upload the modified recipe and create the Component by clicking the *Save* button.

 Once the Components are registered with /IOTCONNECT, you need to click the **Create Firmware** button in the *Firmware* section.

 Name your Firmware, select your previously created device template and set of Components that you want to deploy.
+The Firmware only defines which Components will be managed by a deployment, so typically, this step should be done only once
+assuming you will always be deploying the same set of Components.

 You can search the Custom Components list for "Basic" or "Dhm" for example, depending on which Components you want to deploy.
 All of the available examples can be deployed to the same device as long as their Components have been previously registered.

 Once the **Firmware** is created, we need to deploy it to your device.
 Click the **Deployment** button in the *Formware* section.

-Name your deployment, select the previously created *Firmware*, and checkmark the components that you want to deploy and choose their versions.
+Name your deployment, select the previously created *Firmware*, and checkmark the Components that you want to deploy and choose their versions.
-Select the devices that the components should be deployed.
+Select the devices that the Components should be deployed to.

 Telemetry data should start appearing after several minutes, and you can start sending /IOTCONNECT Commands to the devices.